 The primary risk factor for VHL (or any of the hereditary forms of renal cancer under consideration) is the presence of a family member affected with the disease.
 Risk assessment should also consider gender and age for some specific VHL-related neoplasms.
 For example, pheochromocytomas may have onset in early childhood, as early as 8 years of age.
 Gender-specific VHL clinical findings include epididymal cystadenoma in males (10%–26%), which are virtually pathognomonic for VHL, especially when bilateral, and are rare in the general male population.
 Epididymal cysts are also common in VHL, but they are reported in 23% of the general male population, making them a poor diagnostic discriminator.
 Females have histologically similar lesions to cystadenomas that occur in the broad ligament.

 At-risk family members should be informed that genetic testing for VHL is available.
 A family member with a clinical diagnosis of VHL or who is showing signs and symptoms of VHL is offered genetic testing initially.
 Germline mutations in VHL are detected in more than 99% of families affected by VHL.
 Sequence analysis of all three exons detect point mutations in the VHL gene (~72% of all mutations).
-Using Southern blot analysis and/or quantitative polymerase chain reaction to detect partial or complete gene deletions will detect deleterious mutations in the remaining 28% of VHL families.[55,56] The technique has a detection rate approaching 100%.
+Using Southern blot analysis and/or quantitative polymerase chain reaction to detect partial or complete gene deletions will detect deleterious mutations in the remaining 28% of VHL families.[57,58] The technique has a detection rate approaching 100%.
 Newer techniques such as array comparative genomic hybridization (array CGH) are powerful tools for identifying genomic imbalances.
 Anecdotal evidence exists for the utility of next-generation sequencing in cases of suspected mosaicism with a negative VHL genetic test.

 Diagnosis of VHL is frequently based on clinical criteria (see Table 4).
 If there is family history of VHL, then a previously unevaluated family member may be diagnosed clinically if they present with one or more specific VHL-related tumors (e.g., CNS or retinal hemangioblastoma, pheochromocytoma, ccRCC, or endolymphatic sac tumor).
 If there is no family history of VHL, then a clinical diagnosis requires that the patient have two or more CNS hemangioblastomas or one CNS hemangioblastoma and a visceral tumor or endolymphatic sac tumor.
 See Table 4 for more diagnostic details.[5-7]